themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

 partial = "goandtalk/slides/alternate-text-and-big-icon-layer"

   [gmgt_section.data]
   content = "* Wait a few seconds and visit your website at [orgname].github.io.
-Please replace [orgname] with the actual name of the organization you have created.\n* You should be able to see the changes you have made to the home page." intro = " " is_global = false title = "Visiting Your Website"
+Please replace [orgname] with the actual name of the organization you have created.\n* You should be able to see the changes you have made to the home page.\n* Github Pages support custom domain name.
+If you have your a domain name, you may update the DNS record to point to the [orgname].github.io address.
+For details please refer to Github Pages documentation." intro = " " is_global = false title = "Visiting Your Website"

     [gmgt_section.data.appearance]
     slide_animation = "fadeIn"
+    section_background = "bg-transparent"

     [gmgt_section.data.icons]
     icon_transform = "shrink-10 up-2 left-1"